 12 is Better Than 6

-Release year: | 2015 |
+Release date: | 2015-11-20 |

 Developer: | Ink Stains Games |

-Starting the list lightly comes 12 is Better Than 6, a game with a title that’s hard to argue with.
-It’s a top-down shooter with a great, hand-drawn aesthetic.
 No, really.
-Characters and environment are drawn, and colour comes into the game pretty much only when the blood start’s spilling out of lead-induced wounds of your enemies or, just as possibly, your own.
+Characters and environment are drawn, and color comes into the game pretty much only when the blood start’s spilling out of lead-induced wounds of your enemies or, just as possibly, your own.

 Key features |